WorldModelers/CorpusIngestionAndAssembly/docs/eidos.md

 <a id="w1"></a>
 ### [W1](index.html#w1) Reading only

 Eidos can run stand-alone on a single computer independently of the other WM components.
-In this case, input files are most likely plain text documents (or potentially "CDRs") and for output there are various choices, but the native format is [JSON-LD](https://github.com/clulab/eidos/wiki/JSON-LD).
+In this case, input files are most likely plain text documents (or potentially CDRs for Common Data Representation) and for output there are various choices, but the native format is [JSON-LD](https://github.com/clulab/eidos/wiki/JSON-LD).
 It is assumed that the ontology is known at build time and remains constant during a run.
 Given these conditions, the best entry point to use is `ExtractTxtMetaFromDirectory` and the command is
 ```
 $ sbt "runMain org.clulab.wm.eidos.apps.batch.ExtractTxtMetaFromDirectory <inputDir> <outputDir> <timeFile> <threadCount>"
 ```